trinodb/trino/docs/src/main/sphinx/connector/delta-lake.md

 * The table type is external.
-* The table is backed by a metastore that does not perform object storage operations, for example, AWS Glue or Thrift.
+* The table is backed by a metastore that does not perform object storage operations, for example, AWS Glue.

 #### Table properties